PhyloSofS-Team/PhyloSofS/README.md

 ##### MODELLER

-Follow the instructions in the
-[*MODELLER* site](https://salilab.org/modeller/download_installation.html)
-to install it and get the license key.
+PhyloSofS needs MODELLER version 9.21.
+Follow the instructions in the [*MODELLER* site](https://salilab.org/modeller/download_installation.html) to install it and get the license key.